-The quality concerns for the 1300 Stations Contract identified in the SFMTA October monthly report included issues identified in the previous month and one new issue including:
+The quality concerns for the 1300 Stations Contract identified in the SFMTA August monthly report were unchanged from the previous month and included:

-- As is typical to similar projects, work performed prior to receipt of approval status of required submittals/Requests for Information (RFI) remains a potential area of concern. - Also as is typical, timely identification and response to construction problems such as too little concrete cover for reinforcing steel due to close proximity of adjacent objects remains a challenge. - Schedule compression demands are disrupting RE and design staff priorities.
-The PMOC intends to follow up with the QCM to identify how the challenges associated with schedule acceleration are impacting the quality program for the project.
-The PMOC recommends that the CSP management team assess the impact that schedule acceleration may be having on the quality program and make necessary adjustments to assure the effectiveness of the quality program.
+- As is typical to similar projects, work performed prior to receipt of approval status of required submittals/Requests for Information (RFI) remains a potential area of concern. - Also as is typical, timely identification and response to construction problems such as too little concrete cover for reinforcing steel due to close proximity of adjacent objects remains a challenge.

-As of November 27, 2017, TPC's Quality Manager had filed 327 CNCRs (five new since the last report).
-Eight new items were under review, 11 other items had responses identified but not yet approved, the proposed responses to 13 items were disapproved, and 17 items had approved responses that were not yet implemented.
-In addition, 240 items were closed (two more than in late October) and 38 items had been voided.
+As of September 26, TPC's Quality Manager had filed 319 CNCRs (nine new since the last report).
+Nine new items were under review, 25 other items had responses identified but not yet approved, the proposed responses to 11 items were disapproved, and 19 items had approved responses that were not yet implemented.
+In addition, 217 items were closed (nine more than in late August) and 38 items had been voided.
+A few open and disapproved items at UMS were identified as critical to resolve to allow work to progress.